 The Mega Evolution of Normal and Flying type Pidgeot, Mega Pidgeot has the same typing as its standard form but gets a major stat boost.
 Like most Mega Evolved Pokémon, it also looks pretty cool!
 On top of that, because Pidgey has been in the game since day one and are super common, most players have at least a couple really high IV Pidgeot just waiting to Mega Evolve.

 In terms of performance, Mega Pidgeot is not only an incredibly powerful Flying type able to keep pace with Shadow Moltres, but it also boosts the otherwise stunted performance of Normal type Pokémon.
 Because Normal type moves cannot deal super effective damage, most Normal types just can't keep up in Pokémon Go, but Mega Pidgeot changes that, making it surprisingly useful in a number of situations.
+It's also one of the most affordable Mega Pokémon, so you will want to prioritize this Mega Raid while it's available.

 What are the best counters for Mega Pidgeot in Pokémon Go?

 A Flying and Normal type, Mega Pidgeot has three weaknesses: Rock, Electric, and Ice.
 It can deal Flying and Steel type damage.
-There are a lot of really great counters for this Raid, but Electric is the best option at the moment.

 The Legendary mascot from Pokémon White, Zekrom is the best non-Shadow counter for Mega Pidgeot.
 Zekrom was released during a global pandemic and has had limited availability since, but if you have one already powered up, you'll want it on your team.
 As an Electric and Dragon type, it takes reduced damage from all of Pidgeot's attacks.
 Charge Beam and Wild Charge are the moves you'll want your Zekrom to know.